Learn - Glossary

 None (Top-level).
 The default value of the Parent Category picker, which makes the new category sit at the top level of your category tree rather than nested under an existing one.
 Categories.

 Numbered events.
-Each recurring schedule numbers its events sequentially, with the count visible at the top of the Edit Item Event dialog as Payment #, useful for series with a known total like a car loan or financed purchase.
-Items.
+Each recurring schedule numbers its events sequentially, with the count visible at the top of the Edit Flow Event dialog as Payment #, useful for series with a known total like a car loan or financed purchase.
+Flows.

 Owner (permission).
 The person, or people, with full control of a budget, including sharing, access level, and deletion; promoting someone to Owner is one-way.
 Sharing.